MantisVision/webUtils/docs/utils.md

 ### 5.0.0
 Removed `update()` method from the `AbstractRYSK` class.
 It is thus no longer necessary periodically call this method by the outside code.

+### 5.1.0
+Added ``get remainingTime()`` getter which returns the remaining time of the media.
+It's used for buffering which occurs during the playback.